-I have found my many years of our family genealogy research to be both difficult and rewarding.
+I have found my many years of our family genealogy research to be both difficult and rewarding; especially medieval research when one has to distinguish between myth and fact.
 There is no feeling like breaking down a ‘brick wall’ and finding solid support and/or primary genealogy sources to document the finds.

 There are a few sites for ancestry research that I consider to be ‘gold standard’.
 I have itemized these global and Canadian sites in my previous post ‘O Canada!‘ and on the site’s ‘Genealogy Links‘ pages.